ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/add-camera.md

 }
 ```

-The major modification we added here is the following: If the CheckBox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. matToDisplay is set to the processed frame if processing is enabled; otherwise, it remains as the input frame.
+The major modification you made is following: If the CheckBox checkBoxProcessing is checked, the frame is converted to grayscale and an adaptive thresholding operation is applied. `matToDisplay` is set to the processed frame if processing is enabled; otherwise, the input frame is used.

-To process the image, we use the Imgproc.adaptiveThreshold, which is an OpenCV function that applies adaptive thresholding to a grayscale image.
-Before we can apply thresholding, we convert the color image to grayscale using the Imgproc.cvtColor OpenCV function.
+To process the image, you will use the `Imgproc.adaptiveThreshold` openCV function which applies adaptive thresholding to a grayscale image.
+Before you can apply thresholding, you will convert the color image to grayscale using the `Imgproc.cvtColor` OpenCV function.

 The adaptive thresholding implemented in OpenCV has two versions.
 They differ in how the threshold value is calculated within the block.
-Here, we used Imgproc.ADAPTIVE_THRESH_GAUSSIAN_C, which uses the mean of a Gaussian window to calculate the threshold for each pixel.
-Then, we specified the thresholding type as Imgproc.THRESH_BINARY.
+Here, you used `Imgproc.ADAPTIVE_THRESH_GAUSSIAN_C`, which uses the mean of a Gaussian window to calculate the threshold for each pixel.
+Then, you specified the thresholding type as `Imgproc.THRESH_BINARY`.
 It converts pixels above the threshold to the maximum value (255) and below the threshold to 0.

-We used 21 as the size of the block to use for calculating the threshold for each pixel and 0 as a constant subtracted from the mean or weighted mean calculated.
+You used 21 as the size of the block to use for calculating the threshold for each pixel and 0 as a constant subtracted from the mean or weighted mean calculated.

 After re-running the application, starting the preview, and enabling the processing, you should see the following result:

 ![img12](Figures/12.jpg)

 ## Summary
-In this learning path, we enhanced an Android application to capture and process camera images using OpenCV.
-First, we integrated the OpenCV library into our Android project.
-Then, we requested and handled camera permissions to ensure the app could access the device’s camera.
-Afterward, we set up the JavaCameraView to capture real-time frames from the camera.
-We declared and initialized Mat objects to store and process camera frames.
-Finally, we implemented adaptive thresholding using OpenCV’s Imgproc.adaptiveThreshold to process the camera frames when a CheckBox is checked.
+In this learning path, you created an Android application to capture and process camera images using OpenCV.
+First, you integrated the OpenCV library into your Android project.
+Then, you enabled camera permissions to ensure the application can access the device’s camera.
+Next, you set up `JavaCameraView` to capture real-time frames from the camera.
+You declared and initialized Mat objects to store and process camera frames.
+Finally, you implemented adaptive thresholding using OpenCV’s `Imgproc.adaptiveThreshold` to process the camera frames when a CheckBox is checked.

-By following these steps, we successfully created an Android application that captures real-time images from the camera, processes them using OpenCV, and displays the processed images, demonstrating adaptive thresholding.
+By following these steps, you successfully created an Android application that captures real-time images from the camera, processes them using OpenCV, and displays the processed images, demonstrating adaptive thresholding.